 The primary purpose of the Gatehouse will be for personnel to greet owners and their guests, provide directions or instructions to guests, and identify persons entering the Site and their intended destination(s).
-The gatehouse will be manned 24 hours per day 7 days per week.
 It will be necessary to be an owner or owner's guest, or a guest of the Lodge or of the golf course, to enter the Site.
 Silo Ridge operator personnel shall have the authority to grant or deny access to the property.
 Moreover, resort community operator personnel shall have the authority to deny access and to remove persons who are disruptive to other people visiting the resort community and to the operation of the resort community, and who have misrepresented their stated intent or purpose for visiting the resort community.